RafaelGSS/nodejs-bench-operations/README.md

 # Node.js Benchmark Operations

-To eliminate any potential variability introduced by a shared runner, the benchmarks are executed on a dedicated Linode machine.
+~To eliminate any potential variability introduced by a shared runner, the benchmarks are executed on a dedicated Linode machine~ (Sponsor me so I can use a dedicated machine 💚).

 ## Usage